Write simple scheme interpreter on ruby

 Main idea

-Our language will contain two parts: a parser which translates the string to AST and eval
+Our language will contain two parts: a parser which translates the string to AST and eval function.

 This function will take the AST with envariement value and will return the result of the code.